resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - When working with arrays, understanding map statements is key to building lists with react.

 - To display the list of profiles, all that is needed to map over the `props.profile` and call the profile from the list of profiles

+### Why does the warning "Each child in a list should have a unique "key" prop." show up in the console when the list is initially rendered after mapping?

+The "key" is a performance consideration that helps React render lists or updates to lists.
+It is important that keys are used when displaying lists.
+The "id" is preferably used as the key because every one of the items in the list will be rendered as either a div, span, li or as the case may be.
+The key is meant to correspond with one distinct item in the list to be rendered and more often than not, APIs will always have "IDs" for lists.

+- The key should only nbe added to the root element that is being returned from the list of the array.

+- version 1 of this app is finished but it isn't UI worthy so version 2 will come up soon.

+### V2 of the project

+- Styling will be done via CSS in the `ProfileList.css` file.